tgbrooks/dependentsimr/README.md

 The `bigsimr` package provides faster implementations of these methods to scale up to omics-level data.
 Though even this is computationally demanding; their paper references generating 20,000-dimensional vectors in "under an hour" using 16 threads.
 The `copula` package provides even more flexible dependence options through use of copulas (the NORTA approach is equivalent to using Gaussian copulas).
-All of these packages provide more flexibility in specifying dependence than our package, which can only mimic an existing dataset, and therefore the longer run-times may be unavoidable for use cases where researchers need to parameterize the dependence structure.
+All of these packages provide more flexibility in specifying dependence than our package, which can only mimic existing datasets, and therefore the longer run-times may be unavoidable for use cases where researchers need to parameterize the dependence structure.

 The `corpcor` package provides a James-Stein style shrinkage estimator of the covariance matrix for sample-limited cases like omics.
 For inference, this is superior to our simple rank $k$ approximation, however for simulation, shrinkage of variance is not desirable as the generated data does not reflect a realistic level of variation.